nasser/arz/README.md

 # arz
 a parser generator that makes nice trees

-Based on [PEG.js](https://pegjs.org/), arz is a parser generator that makes "nice trees."
+Based on [PEG.js](https://pegjs.org/), arz is a parser generator that makes "nice" parse trees without a need to define parser actions.
 It uses your PEG grammar to derive a type for your syntax and parsers that produce instances of that type.
+The resulting parse tree has names and structure taken from your PEG grammar and should ideally not require any additional processing.
 Currently it outputs F# code but other languages are possible in theory.

 ### Usage